 Your membership will end on the last day of the month that we get your request to change your plan.
 For example, if we get your request on January 18, your coverage with our plan will end on January 31.
-Your new coverage will begin the first day of the next
+Your new coverage will begin the first day of the next month (February 1, in this example).
+If you leave our plan, you can get information about your:

-- Medicare options in the table on page 182. - Medicaid services on page 183.
+- Medicare options in the table on page 190. - Rhode Island Medicaid services on page 191.